Public Scoping Meetings

 in this process.
 Input from the public and government agencies allows Navy decision makers to make more-informed decisions.

-The Navy is seeking public input during the scoping process on the “scope” of the analysis, including environmental issues and potential viable alternatives.
+The Navy sought public input during the scoping process (Aug.
+26, 2016, through Dec.
+12, 2016) on the “scope” of the analysis, including environmental issues and potential viable alternatives.

 sign up here to receive future notifications